Hensley Henson: Last years

 In his later years Henson's lifelong sense of loneliness was compounded by the growing deafness of his wife, Ella, making their conversation difficult.
 He found some solace in the friendship of her companion, Fearne Booker, who lived with the Hensons for more than thirty years.
 (Note: The friendship between Henson and Booker was the basis of a 1987 novel by Susan Howatch, Glittering Images, in which Henson is portrayed as Alex Jardine.
 In the novel Jardine's friendship with the companion is more than platonic, but Grimley emphasises that Howatch made it clear this was pure fiction, and there was no reason whatever to imagine any impropriety in Henson's relations with Booker.)
 He occupied a considerable part of his retirement writing his memoirs, published in three volumes under the title Retrospect of an Unimportant Life.
 Both at the time and subsequently many of his friends and admirers regretted his publishing the work; they thought he had done his reputation a disservice.
 Despite what Williams calls the "peculiar interest and vivacity" of the books, his survey of his many campaigns and controversies, seemed to others to be self-justifying and wilfully to deny many changes of stance that he had manifestly made during his career.
 In Williams's view Henson's posthumously-published letters were a better legacy: "delightful in both form and content, and, barbed though they often are, they do him fuller justice".

 In his writings Henson referred to his two regrets in life.
 The first was that he had not been at a public (i.e. fee-charging non-state) school, a fact to which he ascribed his lifelong feeling of being an outsider.
 (Note: The many senior clergy of his day who had been at Eton, Harrow or other leading public schools included Alington, Davidson, Gore, Strong, Temple and Welldon.)
 The second regret was that he and his wife had been unable to have children.
 He wrote in his journal, "If I had been so happy as to have children, I should probably have been a better as well as a happier man."
 The Hensons unofficially adopted a succession of poor boys and paid for their education.
 At least one of them became a priest and was ordained by Henson.

 Henson died at Hintlesham on 27 September 1947 at the age of eighty-three.
 At his wish his body was cremated; his ashes were interred in Durham Cathedral.
+The epitaph on his memorial within the cathedral reads, "He fed them with a faithful and true heart and ruled them prudently with all his power."